Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: RELATED WORK

-Some methods similar to our idea utilized IPM to inverse project the elements in the image into the world coordinate frame.
-Ranganathan \textit{et al.}~\cite{ranganathan2013light} used IPM to inverse project the front-view image to BEV, then detected FAST corners within the maximally stable extremal regions (MSER).
-Jang \textit{et al.}~\cite{jang2018road} used the idea of graph optimization to abstract lane elements into nodes to build lane level HD map.
+Some methods similar to our idea utilized IPM to project the elements in the image into the world coordinate frame inversely.
+Ranganathan \textit{et al.}~\cite{ranganathan2013light} used IPM to project the front-view image to BEV inversely, then detected FAST corners within the maximally stable extremal regions (MSER).
+Jang \textit{et al.}~\cite{jang2018road} used the idea of graph optimization to abstract lane elements into nodes to build a lane-level HD map.
 Then in~\cite{jang2021lane}, they further abstracted the markings into nodes in the graph and optimized them together with the poses of the vehicle.
 Qin \textit{et al.}~\cite{roadmap} proposed a lightweight and highly feasible method for building HD maps.
 They used IPM and vehicle pose information to transform the elements segmented in the image into the map coordinate frame.
 Then they used graph optimization to help get better vehicle poses so that the elements' positions become more accurate accordingly.
-However, the IPM matrix on which these methods depend also possesses errors.
-Having better vehicle poses does not guarantee that a more accurate map can be established.
-In addition, none of the above methods mentioned the data association problem.
-In a scenario with many similar and close markings, it is challenging to judge whether the markings observed in the current frame and the markings observed in the previous frames are the same.
-Therefore, there is a potential risk of erroneous data association in the subsequent optimization process.
+However, the IPM matrix on which these methods depend also possesses errors, so having better vehicle poses does not completely guarantee that a more accurate HD map can be established.
+Hence in this work, we focus on how to build a marking-level HD map with accurate markings positions and obtain an accurate IPM matrix simultaneously using one or more monocular cameras after obtaining vehicle poses.